niccokunzmann/CosmicEarthMedicine/content/fear-medicine.md

 - You are ready to be challenged.
 You are ready to be uncomfortable.
 Because levelling up is not usually completely comfortable!
 - You feel a big shift coming but you need help, you need to be in resonant energy with someone who has done the thing and is obsessed with helping others do the same!
 - You are listening to your body, to that mystery symptom or panic attack that crops up anytime you play small and choose not to go bold.
-- Your journey of purpose has you walking that line of crazy, you feel like you are tight rope waking trying to stay up on the line when all you wanna do fling your self off it … it’s tempting and alluring but til now you have only ever dipped a toe in.. but you are now ready to cannon ball right in.. fully unhinged.
+- Your journey of purpose has you walking that line of crazy, you feel like you are tight rope walking trying to stay up on the line when all you wanna do fling your self off it … it’s tempting and alluring but til now you have only ever dipped a toe in.. but you are now ready to cannon ball right in.. fully unhinged.
 - You might have been called audacious.
 I was.
 As a girl and then more recently as a woman.
 I found that word shocking and kinda old school and I found myself giggling!
 Yes.
 Audacious.
 That’s me.

 I’m the woman who told my beloved who is a practical and functional minded and magical man, but very practical) “I don’t need to work to get money.
 All I need to do is sit under the Oak tree each morning at sunrise and meditate”.
 The way he looked at me.. his eyes flashed; Audacious.
 Brilliant… wtf… audacious. 😏